parmindersinghswe/Printers/README.md

-# Printers Using C#
+# Receipt Printers Using C#
-A MAUI Blazor application that enables users to select and configure printers (e.g., Serial Port or Network) and print content.
+A MAUI Blazor application that enables users to select and configure the receipt printers (e.g., Serial Port or Network) and print content.
 This application provides an intuitive user interface for managing printer settings, including COM port, baud rate, and text to print.

 **Features**:
 - Printer Type Selection